-Being able to stream CAN bus data live is nice.
+Wamt to stream human-readable CAN bus data in real-time?

-In this article we introduce the CAN bus DBC file format, including how to use it in CANvas and our Wireshark Plugin.
+Below we introduce the DBC file format - incl. how to use it via our Wireshark Plugin.

 For a quick intro, check out our 3 min video above, showing the DBC Wireshark plugin feature in practice!

 What is a CAN DBC File?

 A CAN DBC file lets you convert raw CAN bus data to physical, readable data.

 By default, a CAN analyzer records raw CAN data - see e.g. below CAN frame:

 Using a CAN DBC for this CAN ID, you can get the 'scaled engineering values':

 Here we converted an SAE J1939 CAN ID, EEC1, with data on Engine RPM.